 Sparsity estimation is highly related to cardinality estimation in databases.
 However, translating methods for the latter to the former requires analyzing the algebraic properties of our tensor programs.
-For example, let $A_{ij}$ and $B_{jk}$ be sparse matrices with a fill value of $0$ and $R_A(I,J)$ and $R_B(J,K)$ be relations which store the indices of their non-zero entries.
-Suppose we're performing matrix multiplication,
+For example, let $A_{ij}$ and $B_{jk}$ be sparse matrices with a fill value of $0$, and let $R_A(I,J)$ and $R_B(J,K)$ be relations that store the indices of their non-zero entries.
+Assume we are performing the following,